 Spot Clean Stains

 A common mistake pet owners make is that they don’t pay timely attention to the dog bed stains, allowing them to set in.
-Before you wash your dog’s bed, you need to remove the stains caused by dirty paws, pet pee and wet mud by using an enzyme cleaner and towel.
+Before you wash your dog’s bed, you need to caused by dirty paws, pet pee and wet mud by using an enzyme cleaner and towel.

 Soak in Water

 Soak your dog’s bed in a tub or basin filled with soapy, warm water.
 This proves effective in tackling dirt and killing bacteria.
 Press down on the bed with your hands to push out the dirt trapped in the padding.
 If the water turns dirty during this process, replace it with a fresh solution and repeat the process.

 At times it becomes very difficult to remove the persistent bad smell from your dog’s bed.
 This is where come in handy.
 Angry Orange is a very popular and effective pet odor remover.
 Made from the oil found in orange peels, it can be used not only for your dog’s bed, but other areas including the yard, carpets, tiles etc.